Skip to content

 This personalised approach ensures every WA child receives the therapy most likely to work for them, improving survival rates and reducing treatment-related side effects.

-We aim to see significantly improved outcomes for WA kids as a result of new personalised treatments becoming the standard.
-We will ensure that every cancer diagnosed in WA kids undergoes comprehensive genetic and cellular analysis to match their unique tumour features with personally targeted therapies.
+We aim to see significantly improved outcomes for WA children as a result of new personalised treatments becoming standard of care.
+We will ensure that every cancer diagnosed in WA kids undergoes comprehensive genetic and cellular analysis to match their unique tumour features with personalised targeted therapies.

 Improving First Nations Outcomes

-Aboriginal and Torres Strait Islander children face poorer cancer outcomes, and that needs to change.
+Aboriginal and Torres Strait Islander children face poorer cancer outcomes than their non-Aboriginal and Torres Strait Islander peers, and that needs to change.

 Through strong partnerships with Aboriginal and Torres Strait Islander leaders and communities, we are working to understand the reasons for these disparities and to develop culturally safe, effective treatments.